 These traditions shape learning at Willow, reinforce our Virtues Program, and bolster community spirit.

-Dummy to Close First Accordion
+Close First Accordion

 Imagine an all-school gathering where every student is present, centered, and engaged.
 Think how your child might thrive in a school that starts its day in a reflective environment where courtesy and respect reign and children experience a sense of significance and belonging.
 Morning Gathering brings all of these elements together in a tradition that holds deep significance to members of the Willow community.

 Morning Gathering is held twice a week with the entire school and four times a week with the Lower School.
 The student- and teacher-led presentations support the Virtues Program by exploring the deeper meaning of the virtue of the month.
 This sets the tone for respectful learning, helps students develop their communication skills and confidence, and establishes a climate of trust.
 Watch our Virtual Morning Gatherings during distance learning!

 Harvest Soup is a community-wide tradition that engages students and parents in the practice of curiosity, responsibility, and gratitude.
 It starts each spring when students plant seedlings that are later harvested with the help of parent volunteers in the fall.
 In November, parents are invited to join their children in hands-on activities such as bread-baking, butter-making and salad-chopping.
 Students also engage in a gratitude project, sharing what they are thankful for with the Willow community.

 All of these activities culminate in Harvest Soup Day.
 With coordination and assistance from Parent Association volunteers, everyone helps turn the produce harvested from our gardens into a marvelous soup and salad that is shared by the entire community in a meaningful celebration of gratitude before the Thanksgiving holiday.

 Harvest Soup is a beloved tradition of students, and many alumni return for the celebration each year.